yahoo/elide-doc/pages/guide/v5/17-migration.md

  - GraphQL has its own `FilterDialect` interface.
  - The `Include` annotation now defaults to marking models as root level.
  - Elide settings has been stripped of unnecessary configuration options.
+ - Elide 5 introduces a new type system for models allowing dynamic models that are not bound to JVM classes.
+ - The interface for overriding JPQL predicate generation for filter operators includes more information about the filter.

 ## Module & Package Changes